z6m/donoduck/README.md

 -----------------------------

 # Setup Guide
-Go to the releases tab, download the latest "Donoduck.zip" from the assets list, and unzip it.
+Go to the [releases](https://github.com/z6m/donoduck/releases) page, download the latest "Donoduck.zip" from the assets list, and unzip it.
 You can make a shortcut if you want to put it on your desktop or whatever.

 "Token.txt" is your socket token that will get incoming data from Streamlabs/Streamelements.
 Get that here: